Independence Polynomials of 2-step Nilpotent Lie Algebras: Introduction

 On the other hand, as the example of Heisenberg Lie algebras shows, the lower bound on the independence number of a graph coming from Turan's theorem fails for general 2-step nilpotent Lie algebras.
 Instead, we are able to give a different lower bound, also an algebraic function of the first Betti number and the dimension of the Lie algebra, for the independence number of arbitrary finite-dimensional 2-step nilpotent Lie algebras.
 As shown in a companion paper \cite{AGGHK}, in the case of graphs this new lower bound is always dominated by the Turan lower bound.
 However, its natural (in light of \cite{AldiBevins24}) extension to $L_\infty$-algebras restricts to a novel lower bound on the independence number of hypergraphs.
 The lower bound found in \cite{AGGHK} is a combinatorial result first obtained by Lie-theoretical reasoning.
 Together with the Lie-theoretic results obtained by graph-theoretic reasoning in this paper, this is a good illustration of the potential impact that this line of inquiry can have in these two seemingly unrelated areas of mathematics.

 We conclude our paper with a quantum mechanical interpretation of the basic cohomology of a 2-step nilpotent Lie algebra.
 To this end, we introduce an inner product on the vector space underlying the Lie algebra and use it to define a Laplacian operator acting on corresponding Cartan-Chevalley-Eilenberg complex.
 Equivalently, we realize (non-canonically, due to the choice of the inner product) the Cartan-Chevalley-Eilenberg complex as the Hilbert space of a supersymmetric quantum mechanical system with purely fermionic degrees of freedom.
 In this picture, we are able to identify the basic cohomology as the ground states of a specific sector of the Hilbert space (in the Dani-Mainkar case, these are the fermionic states labeled by vertices of the underlying graph).
-As an immediate application, we establish a precise formula related the independence number of a 2-step nilpotent Lie algebra to the dimension of its largest abelian subalgebra.
-Coupled with our lower bound on the independence number with then obtain an efficiently computable lower bound for the dimension of the largest abelian subalgebra of an arbitrary 2-step nilpotent Lie algebra.

 The information contained in the spectrum of this sector is naturally encoded by the so-called basic partition function attached to the given 2-step nilpotent Lie algebra and the chosen inner product.
 Our first observation is that the independence polynomial is a univariate specialization of this bivariate basic partition function.
 Furthermore, in the Dani-Mainkar case the basic partition function is a specialization of the four-variable generalized subgraph counting polynomial introduced in \cite{Trinks12}.
 We also calculate the basic partition function for arbitrary Heisenberg Lie algebras with respect to the inner product that makes the standard basis orthonormal.
 Intriguingly, the resulting explicit formula uses in an essential way the spectrum of Johnson graphs.